Euthymides: Artistic career

 Euthymides, along with other painters like Euphronios and Phintias, is known as a member of the Pioneer Group.
-One hydria, painted by Phintias, shows a courtesan (hetaira) trying to hit a beardless Euthymides with the dregs of a cup of wine, with the caption "this one's for you, beautiful Euthymides!" (σοὶ τένδι Εὐθυμίδῃ καλῷ; soi tendi Euthymidēi kalōi).
+One hydria, painted by Phintias, shows a courtesan (hetaira) trying to hit a beardless Euthymides with the dregs of a cup of wine, with the caption "this one's for you, beautiful Euthymides!" (ΣΟΙ ΤΕΝΔΙ ΕΥΘΥΜΙΔΕΙ ΚΑΛΟΙ; soi tendi Euthymidēi kalōi).
 The Pioneer Group are so named for their experimentation within the newly invented red-figure style.
 In red-figure, the dark slip painted onto the vase was applied to the background, leaving the foreground rendered by the negative space in the natural colour of the clay.
 This contrasted with the earlier black-figure technique, where the slip was used to paint the figures, and small details picked out by scratching it away.
 The work of the Pioneer Group was characterised by its interest in human anatomy and the use of dynamic, space-filling poses.
 Stylistically, Euphronios favoured simple compositions, bold figures, and the innovative use of foreshortening, while his painting technique used washes and variations in line weight to suggest the action of gravity upon clothing.

-Euthymides was a rival of his fellow Athenian Euphronios, and one of his signed amphorae (the Revellers Vase) is inscribed with "As never Euphronios" (Ancient Greek: ὡς οὐδέποτε Εὐφρόνιος, romanized: hōs oudepote Euphronioss).
+Euthymides was a rival of his fellow Athenian Euphronios, and one of his signed amphorae (the Revellers Vase) is inscribed with "As never Euphronios" (Ancient Greek: ΗΟΣ ΟΥΔΕΠΟΤΕ ΕΥΦΡΟΝΙΟΣ, romanized: hōs oudepote Euphronios).
 Both painters were familiar with each other's work, and the inscription is generally interpreted as a taunt or challenge to Euphronios.
 Gisela Richter specifically interpreted it as a reference to Euthymides's use of three-quarter views, in contrast with the front-on or side-on perspective universal in Euphronios's work.
 However, it has also been interpreted as claiming that Euphronios had never taken part in a komos (a drunken ritual dance depicted on the vase), perhaps because this was an aristocratic activity and Euphronios was of comparatively low social origin.

 Eight vessels signed by Euthymides survive: seven that he painted, and one which he made but did not paint.
 Of these, he identifies himself as the painter on five, as the potter on two, and as both of these on one.
-He was the painter of the Revelers Vase, an amphora depicting three men partying.
-They are presumably drunk; one of them is holding a kantharos, a large drinking vessel.
 He may also have painted a terracotta plaque, found on the Acropolis, showing a running warrior.
 Most of his works are on Type A amphorae and kalpides, though he also painted three neck amphorae (including one with innovative twisted handles), a pelike, a volute krater, a cylindrical stand, a plate and two cups.

-An unsigned two-handled amphora (Boston 63.1515) is attributed to the "circle of Euthymides".
 Eva C. Keuls names Smikros, another painter of the Pioneer Group, as a disciple or apprentice of his.
 He is also believed to have been the teacher of another Athenian red-figure vase painter, the Kleophrades Painter, and possibly that of the Berlin Painter.